schwartzadev/aschwartz.me/src/writing/social-mapping.md

 ---

-Lightly edited in June 2023 to bring the content up to date.
+_This post was lightly edited in June 2023 to bring the content up to date._